Micromechanics of rock damage and its recovery in cyclic loading conditions: Conclusions

 Time-dependent recovery in elastic wave velocities and dilatancy under constant stress conditions is consistent with rate-dependent friction along microscopic interfaces, coupled to backslip-induced crack closure.
-Time-dependent internal friction implies that rocks have a viscous behaviour even under low temperature, low pressure and dry conditions.
+Time-dependent friction implies that rocks have a viscous behaviour even under low temperature, low pressure and dry conditions.
 Detailed modelling and experimental work is required to better characterise this time dependency and how it interacts with known other time-dependent aspects of brittle rock deformation, such as subcritical cracking \citep{brantut13}.
 Nevertheless, the possibility of bulk stress relaxation and inelastic deformation driven by time-dependent microslip has potentially large consequences for our understanding of transient deformation phenomena in the brittle crust such as post-seismic deformation and elastic wave velocity variations during the seismic cycle.

 \paragraph{Acknowledgments} Frans Aben and Emmanuel David helped running the experiments.
+Teng-Fong Wong and an anonymous reviewer made useful suggestions that helped clarify the paper.
 The code used to invert group velocity data for elastic moduli is accessible at \url{https://github.com/nbrantut/VTIModuli.jl}.
-The version used here was commit \texttt{dae4376}.
+The code version used here was commit \texttt{dae4376}.
 Support from the UK Natural Environment Research Council (grant NE/K009656/1) and from the European Research Council under the European Union's Horizon 2020 research and innovation programme (project RockDEaF, grant agreement \#804685), is gratefully acknowledged.
-Data are available at \url{10.5281/zenodo.6761111}.
+Data are available at \url{doi:10.5281/zenodo.6761111}.

 \thefigure{\thesection.\arabic{figure}}